ahadjidj/Streaming-Workshop-with-HDF/README.md

   - Deploy and use MiNiFi agents
   - Version flow developments and propagation from dev to prod
   - Integration between NiFi and Kafka to benefit from latest Kafka improvements (transactions, message headers, etc)
-  - Test mode in Stream Analytics Manager to mock a streaming application before deploying it

 # Use case

 In this workshop, we will build a simplified streaming use case for a retail company.
 We will ingest data from MySQL Database and web apps logs to build a 360 view of a customer in real-time.
-This data can be stored on modern databases such as HDP or ElasticSearch to offer more scalability and agility compared to legacy DBs.
-Based on these two data streams, we will implement a fraud detection algorithm based on business rules.
-For instance, if a user updates their account (for instance their address) and buys an item that's more expensive than their usual expenses, we may decide to investigate.
-This can be a sign that their account has been hacked and used to buy an expensive item that will be shipped to a new address.
+This data can be stored on modern databases such as HDP, CDH or ElasticSearch to offer more scalability and agility compared to legacy DBs.

+Based on these two data streams, we can implement a fraud detection algorithm based on business rules.
+For instance, if a user updates his account (ex postal address) and buys an item that's more expensive than its average purchase, we may decide to investigate.
+This can be a sign that his account has been hacked and used to buy an expensive item that will be shipped to a new address.
 The following picture explains the high level architecture of the use case.
+Unfortunately, we have 2h30 fo this lab, and we won't be able to work on the stream processing part.
+You can continue to work on it later :)

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/use_cases.png)